Perception-based multiplicative noise removal using SDEs: Experiments

 \textbf{Sampling techniques.} We evaluate our model with three different sampling techniques: stochastic sampling \eqref{eq:discrete_reverse}, ODE sampling \eqref{eq:discrete_ode_reverse}, and DDIM sampling \eqref{eq:ddim_sampling}, on images from CelebA holdout set, generated from noise level $0.12$.
 Results are presented in Table \ref{tab:sampling_celeba}.
 It can be seen that samples generated using ODE technique perform substantially better across all metrics, especially in FID and LPIPS.
 Compared to stochastic sampling, deterministic samplers are up to 57\% better at FID, and 66\% better at LPIPS.
 This results in observable differences in generated samples, as can be seen from the qualitative examples provided in Figure \ref{fig:quali_sampling_methods}.

-\textbf{Results on CelebA dataset.} Quantitative results are presented in Table \ref{tab:celeba}.
-Compared to the state-of-the-art model NAFNet, our method shows slightly worse performance in "per-pixel" metrics, while achieving significantly better FID and LPIPS scores, across all tested noise levels.
-This is also true when comparing to DnCNN.
-We note that DnCNN and NAFNet were architected to directly optimize PSNR during training, thus these models strive to achieve the best fidelity at the cost of diverging from the input distribution.
+\textbf{Results on CelebA dataset.} Quantitative results are presented in the left half of Table \ref{tab:benchmarks}.
+Compared to the state-of-the-art models NAFNet and Restormer, our method shows slightly worse performance in "per-pixel" metrics, while achieving significantly better FID and LPIPS scores, across all tested noise levels.
+This is also true when comparing to DnCNN and MPRNet.
+We note that these models were architected to directly optimize PSNR during training, thus they strive to achieve the best fidelity at the cost of diverging from the input distribution.
 For classical methods, CBM3D (the RGB version of BM3D) performs respectably, sometimes even coming close to DnCNN.
-In contrast, SRAD falls far behind in all metrics, we suspect this is because the tests were conducted using RGB images, and SRAD was originally designed for grayscale samples only.
+In contrast, SRAD falls far behind in all metrics, we suspect this is because the tests were conducted using RGB images, while this method was originally designed for grayscale samples only.

+For DeblurGAN, while it performs respectably at low noise level, it gets substantially worse than other methods across all metrics when more noise is present in the images.
+In either case, our method also beats it decisively.
+This is expected since GANs are difficult to train optimally, and are often beaten by Diffusion models in quality of generated samples \cite{dhariwal2021diffusion}.

 These observations can also be seen in Figure \ref{fig:compare_celeba}, where we present denoising results of theses models at noise level $0.08$.
 Compared to our method, other techniques suffer from over-smoothing and they usually generate samples that lack high-frequency details.
 This is the drawback of using PSNR as an optimization objective, where the denoisers have the tendency of collapsing into the mean statistics of the images, creating smoothing effect.
 In contrast, our proposed model tends to be much better at preserving finer details, such as facial hair and clothes wrinkles.